DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

 1. Download and Configure the EX-CommandStation Software
 ========================================================

-Download and install DCC++EX from by using the Automated exInstaller or using the Arduino IDE by choosing one of the links below.
+Download and install |EX-CS| from by using the Automated exInstaller or using the Arduino IDE by choosing one of the links below.

 :doc:`How to install using the installer </ex-commandstation/get-started/installer>`